EliaTogni/Univault/Classes/Simulation.md

 Differently from its discrete counterpart, it makes very little sense to ask what is the probability for a continuous Random Variable to take a specific value (because it is a single point in a continuous domain).
 It makes more sense to look at how these probabilities are distributed in certain ranges and to represent these distributions as functions.

+Each of the techniques for generating a discrete random variable has its analogue in the continuous case.
 The way to generate continuous Random Variables is the continuous counterpart of the Inverse Transform Method.
 #### Uniformly Distribute Continuous Random Variable
 The probability distribution describing the possible outcome is constant over a certain range.
 That is why it is called uniform.